sayonetech/fastapi-boilerplate/docs/SECURITY_HEADERS.md

 ### Development vs Production

-The middleware automatically adjusts based on the `DEPLOY_ENV` setting:
+The application and middleware automatically adjust based on environment settings:

+- **Development** (`DEBUG=true` and `DEPLOY_ENV=DEVELOPMENT`):
+  - Documentation endpoints (`/docs`, `/redoc`) are enabled and excluded from security headers
-- **Development**: More permissive CSP policies for easier development
+  - More permissive CSP policies for easier development
+  - Debug headers are added to responses

+- **Production** (`DEBUG=false` or `DEPLOY_ENV=PRODUCTION`):
+  - Documentation endpoints are completely disabled (404 responses)
-- **Production**: Stricter security policies for maximum protection
+  - Stricter security policies for maximum protection
+  - Full security header enforcement on all available endpoints
+  - No debug headers

 ## 🧪 Testing & Verification